Rionit/Monkey-Business/README.md

-# Weapons and items branch
+# Items branch

 ## Added scripts:
-   - Managers/GameManager (Implemented)
+   - Items/*

 ## Added Scene:
-    - Showcase/MP/GameManager
+    - Showcase/MP/Items

 ## How to:
-The GameManager will spawn pairs of enemies with short delays.

-The round state is printed into the console.
+Implemented three of the throwable items.

+Mug will break when thrown

+Chair will slow down hit enemies

+Basketball has a high bounciness